albertoperdomo2/ggpt/README.md

 ## Limitations

-- Currently, GGPT does not support history navigation.
+- Currently, GGPT does not support full history navigation, but the session history can be check using the `history` or `hh` commands.
 - Special characters and complex text may not be handled perfectly due to the simplicity of the implementation.

 ## Contributing